Constitution

 ARTICLE I -Name

-The name of this Organization shall be known as the Holland Lop Rabbit Specialty Club, Inc.
+Section 1.
+The name of this Organization shall be known as the Holland Lop Rabbit Specialty Club, Inc. (HLRSC); hereinafter may be referred to as the “Club”.

 ARTICLE II - Object

-The Object of this club shall be to encourage, promote, and improve the breeding of Holland Lop Rabbits by adhering to the American Rabbit Breeders Association, Incorporated (ARBA) Standard of Perfection, encouraging exhibitions, and offering services to its members; to advance and protect the interests of the public as well as those of the breeders by the dissemination of authentic and reliable information; and to advocate the use of the pedigreed stock and the registration system offered by the American Rabbit Breeders Association, Incorporated.
+Section 1.
+The object of this Club shall be to encourage, promote, and improve the breeding of Holland Lop Rabbits by adhering to the American Rabbit Breeders Association, Incorporated (ARBA) Standard of Perfection, encouraging exhibitions, and offering services to its members’ to advance and protect the interests of the public as well as those of the breeders by the dissemination of authentic and reliable information; and to advocate the use of the pedigreed stock and the registration system offered by the American Rabbit Breeders Association, Incorporated.
 The Club shall be a nonprofit organization.

 ARTICLE III - Affiliations